Mailu/Mailu/docs/reverse.rst

 There are basically three options, from the most to the least recommended one:

 - have Mailu Web frontend listen locally and use your own Web frontend on top of it
+- use ``Traefik`` in another container as central system-reverse-proxy
 - override Mailu Web frontend configuration
 - disable Mailu Web frontend completely and use your own